In Elder Law News

 Nursing Home Residents Should Know Their Rights

-Medicaid recipient
+medicaid recipient

 While it is illegal for a nursing home to discriminate against a Medicaid recipient, it still happens.
 To prevent such discrimination, nursing home residents and their families need to know their rights.